Measurement: Length

-NRM3 - Order of cost estimating and cost planning for building maintenance works.

 Time

 Time is an abstract measurement of elemental changes over a non-spatial continuum.
 It is denoted by numbers and/or named periods such as hours, days, weeks, months and years.
 It is an apparently irreversible series of occurrences within this non spatial continuum.
 It is also used to denote an interval between two relative points on this continuum.

 Mass

 Mass refers to the intrinsic property of all material objects to resist changes in their momentum.
 Weight, on the other hand, refers to the downward force produced when a mass is in a gravitational field.
-In free fall, (no net gravitational forces) objects lack weight but retain their mass.
+In free fall (no net gravitational forces) objects lack weight but retain their mass.
 The Imperial units of mass include the ounce, pound, and ton.
 The metric units gram and kilogram are units of mass.

-One device for measuring weight or mass is called a weighing scale or, often, simply a scale.
-A spring scale measures force but not mass, a balance compares weight, both require a gravitational field to operate.
+One device for measuring weight or mass is called a weighing scale or, often, simply a "scale".
+A spring scale measures force but not mass, a balance compares weight; both require a gravitational field to operate.
 Some of the most accurate instruments for measuring weight or mass are based on load cells with a digital read-out, but require a gravitational field to function and would not work in free fall.